nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Deleting a student: `delete`

-Deletes the specified student from the address book.
+Deletes the specified student from TAB.

 Format: `delete INDEX`